leetim13/Android-Game-Center-App/Phase2/TEAM.md

 --Implement upload image function

---Implement the controller logic except the managers, of saduko games and 2048 games
+--Implement the controller logic except the managers, of sudoku games and 2048 games

 --Do some of the refactoring, such as changing project to MVC format and use inheritance to optimize activities.